onewelcome/sdk-react-native/docs/topic-guides/9-1-mobile-authentication-with-otp.md

 An Example implementation could work like this: A web application fetches the OTP from the Token Server and displays it on the login page in the form of a QR code.
 Then the user opens your mobile application and scans the QR code with his camera and is automatically logged in into your website.
 Of course it's up to you to choose how to implement it, the above scenario is just an example.

+## Setup and requirements
+OTP mobile authentication requires configuration on the Token Server side.
+Please follow the [Mobile authentication configuration](9-mobile-authentication.md) guide in order to setup the OTP mobile authentication type.

-## How to use
+## Enrollment
+It's only required to enroll for mobile authentication to use OTP.
+If the user is not enrolled, you can perform enrollment by following the [Mobile Authentication Enrollment](9-mobile-authentication.md#enrollment) guide.

+## Request handling

-Once you have retrieved an OTP in your application you need to hand it over to the Onegini Flutter Plugin in order to let our SDK process it.
-Use `OneginiSdk.handleMobileAuthWithOtp()` for passing OTP is SDK.
+Once you have retrieved an OTP in your application you need to hand it over to the Onegini React Native plugin in order to let our SDK process it.
+Use [handleMobileAuthWithOtp](../reference-guides/handleMobileAuthWithOtp.md) for passing OTP code.

 ```
-OneginiSdk.handleMobileAuthWithOtp(otpCode)
+OneginiSdk.handleMobileAuthWithOtp('base64 encoded OTP')
 .then(() => {
   console.log('Authentication successful')
 })
 .catch((error) => {
-  console.error('Authentication failed: `, error)
+  console.error('Authentication failed: `, error.message)
 })
 ```

-**TODO**: handle events `ONEGINI_MOBILE_AUTH_OTP_NOTIFICATION`
+_TODO: Handle events_